 Do Resistance Bands Actually Work?
 Can You Get Toned?

-You can actually build muscle, lose weight and tone your body with any tool (or none).
+You can build muscle, lose weight and tone your body with resistance bands.
+But there is a secret.

 Results come from progressive overload (Learn more about progressive overload).